-- 1. To note changes to the 2018/19 budget. - 2.
-To enable Cabinet to consider the comments of Scrutiny Committees.
+- 1. To advise Committee of amendments to the 2018/19 budget. - 2.
+In order that Cabinet be informed of the recommendations of Scrutiny Committees before making a final proposal on the budget.

 Background

 - 2. The Council's budget is determined largely by the Revenue Support Grant (RSG) settlement set by the Welsh Government (WG).
 The provisional RSG settlement was received from WG on 9th October 2018, with the final settlement due to be received on 19th December 2018. - 3.
 The Council is required under statute to fix the level of Council Tax for 2019/20 by 11th March 2019 and in order to do so, will have to agree a balanced revenue budget by the same date.
 To be in a position to meet the statutory deadlines and the requirements for consultation set out in the Council's Constitution, much of the work on quantifying the resource requirements of individual services needs to be carried out before the final RSG settlement is notified to the Council.